AlexReid1/AlexReid1/README.md

  🌱 I’m currently learning links-plus2 SEO posistioning, interesting thing is all you need to be in the power group is 2 team mates on your links-plus page.

- 💞️ I’m looking to collaborate on p2tp-vaiscope, hemp farming, building with hemp,and tokens from our farm.
+ 💞️ I’m looking to collaborate on p2tp-vaiscope, hemp farming, building with hemp,cooking with hemp, <h2>Hemp rope</h2>. solar/tide/wind energy,and tokens from our farm.

 - 📫 How to reach me ... at one of my value virtuial token startups P2tp-VaiScope.net